Laughter is the Best Medicine

-So what do you do if you really can’t “find the funny”?
-Believe it or not, it’s possible to laugh without experiencing a funny event—and simulated laughter can be just as good for you as the real thing.
-It can even make exercise more fun and more productive.
+So, what if you really can’t “find the funny?”
+Believe it or not, it’s possible to laugh without experiencing a funny event—and simulated laughter can be just as beneficial as the real thing.
+It can even make exercise more fun and productive.
 A Georgia State University study found that incorporating bouts of simulated laughter into an exercise program helped improve older adults’ mental health as well as their aerobic endurance.
 Plus, hearing others laugh, even for no apparent reason, can often trigger genuine laughter.

 To add simulated laughter into your own life, search for laugh yoga or laugh therapy groups.
 Or you can start simply by laughing at other people’s jokes, even if you don’t find them funny.
-It will make both you and the other person feel good, draw you closer together, and who knows, may even lead to some spontaneous laughter.
+Both you and the other person will feel good, it will draw you closer together, and who knows, it may even lead to some spontaneous laughter.

 Creating opportunities to laugh

-- Invite friends or co-workers to go to a comedy club
+- Invite friends or co-workers out to a comedy club.

 Tips for developing your sense of humor